ObsidianSeal/Omega-Seal-The-Square/README.md

 # Omega Seal (The Square)

-Obsidian_Seal's personal Discord bot.
+Obsidian_Seal's personal Discord bot; made with Discord.js!

 ### Files not uploaded:

-node_modules (bulky node folder -- see package.json)
+-    node_modules (bulky node folder -- see package.json)
-config.json
+-    config.json (contains top secret API key)

 ### What does the bot do?